Roshith93/100-days-of-code/r1-log.md

 ### DAY81- NOV 29nd 2018

 **Today's Progress** Learned about the setting up the environment for react native.
 Installed Android studio and Jde.
 Created SDK and ran an a basic app using the emulator.
 Setting up the env was very hard and it took a lot of time.

+### DAY82- NOV 30nd 2018

+**Today's Progress** Created a blueprint for building a react native mobile flashcard app.
+Clearly understood the requirements of that and will be starting by tomorrow